brimdata/zed/docs/language/overview.md

 In addition to the data sources specified as files on the `zq` command line, a source may also be specified with the [`from` operator](operators/from.md).

-When running on the command-line, `from` may refer to a file, to an HTTP endpoint, or to an S3 URI.
+When running on the command-line, `from` may refer to a file, an HTTP endpoint, or an S3 URI.
 When running in a [Zed lake](../commands/zed.md), `from` typically refers to a collection of data called a "data pool" and is referenced using the pool's name much as SQL references database tables by their name.